 How you solve each case is important, but your interviewers will also be evaluating how you COMMUNICATE your answers.
 It's important to speak in a structured way that makes it easy to clearly understand your points.

 The best way to hone your communication skills is to practise interviewing out loud, and you can do that in three main ways:

 - Practise interviewing with peers

 - Practise interviewing with ex-interviewers

-After getting some practice on your own, you should find someone who can do a mock interview with you.
-You can ask a friend or family member to help you, or you can apply to our free mock interview platform to find other consulting candidates to practise with.
+After getting some practice on your own, you should find someone who can do a mock interview with you, such as a friend or family member.

 We’d also recommend that you practise with ex-interviewers from BCG.
 This is the best way to replicate the conditions of a real interview, and to get feedback from someone who understands the process extremely well.
 You may not have the connections to do this on your own, but we’ve made the connections for you.
-Meet our BCG ex-interviewers who’d love to work with you.
+Book your BCG mock interview now.